- Wes Morgan looks to the many positives to take after Quarter-Final UEFA Champions League exit

 - Morgan says City can nonetheless hold their heads high after a brilliant debut in the competition

-Following Tuesday evening's 1-1 draw with Atlético Madrid, Leicester City can look back on their UEFA Champions League debut with their heads held high, according to captain Wes Morgan.
+Following Tuesday evening's defeat to Atlético, Leicester City can look back on their UEFA Champions League debut with their heads held high, according to captain Wes Morgan.

 Diego Simeone’s side emerged victorious from their two-legged Quarter-Final after the draw at Leicester City Stadium was preceded by a 1-0 success at the Vicente Calderón.
 Antoine Griezmann's penalty had given Los Rojiblancos the lead six days earlier before Saúl Ñíguez's opener on Tuesday.